itsmoosh/g3m3/readme_input.md

 ﻿NOTES:
+	@ Some quantities are set to 1 in sim units:
+		#	mu_o, the vacuum permeability
+		#	amu, in the values for rmassq, o, and h
 	@ Many of these pre-date me (MAT), and I never updated the var names - confusion expected
 	@ Some variable names have been changed.
 Previous names are indicated in [square brackets.]
 (MJS)